eastgenomics/eggd_RNASeQC/README.md

 ## How does this app work?

-The app inputs the bam, gtf and bed file and calculates QC metrics using RNA-SeQC.
+The app inputs the bam, CTAT bundle and bed file.
+The CTAT bundle is unpacked and the ref_annot.gtf is collapsed format (combining all isoforms of a gene into a single transcript) so RNA-SeQC is able to calculate the QC metrics.

 ## What does this app output?